juanjux/raimixer/README.md

 If the RaiBlocks node or wallet crashes during the operation (which sometimes happens), you can use the `--clean` option to recover all amounts in all the accounts except the one you set as `--source_acc`.
 Please note that this won't

+## I want to throw XRB at you!

+xrb_3zq1yrhgij8ix35yf1khehzwfiz9ojjotndtqprpyymixxwxnkhn44qgqmy5